wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 - Only use a charged battery for competition matches.
 If you are in a situation where you have run out of charged batteries, please ask a veteran team for help!
 Nobody wants to see a robot dead on the field (:ref:`brownout <docs/software/roborio-info/roborio-brownouts:roboRIO Brownout and Understanding Current Draw>`) due to a bad or uncharged battery.

-- Wait for batteries to cool after the match before recharging at high currents
+- Wait for batteries to cool after the match before recharging - the case should not be warm to the touch, fifteen minutes is usually plenty.

 - Teams should consider purchasing several new batteries each year to help keep their batteries fresh.
 Elimination matches can require many batteries and there may not be enough time to recharge.

 .. image:: images/robot-battery/battery-cart.jpg
   :alt: A wooden bookcase like cart for storing and charging batteries.

 - A multi bank battery charger allows you to charge more than one battery at a time.
-Many teams build a robot cart for their batteries and the charger allowing for easy transport and storage.
+Many teams build a robot cart for their batteries and chargers allowing for easy transport and storage.

 - It is a good idea to permanently identify each battery with at least: team number, year, and a unique identifier.